How to: Adjust Item Costs

 You can also use a function to manually adjust the costs of one or more items.
 This is useful, for example, when you know that item costs have changed for other reasons than item transactions.

-Item costs are adjusted by the FIFO or Average costing method, depending on your selection in the Set Up My Company assisted setup.
-For more information, see Getting Ready for Doing Business.
+Item costs are adjusted by the FIFO or the Average costing method, depending on your selection in the Set Up My Company assisted setup or in the Costing Method field on the item card.
+For more information, see How to: Register New Items.